 How a 1944 Supreme Court Ruling on Internment Camps Led to a Reckoning

-This lesson revisits how just months after the Japanese attacked Pearl Harbor, President Franklin Roosevelt ordered 120,000 people of Japanese descent, most American citizens, rounded up and imprisoned in camps.
-Decades later, the government admitted wrongdoing, issuing official apologies and reparations to those who had been imprisoned.
-But the Supreme Court’s decision had a lasting impact.
+This lesson revisits how just months after the Japanese attacked Pearl Harbor, President Franklin Roosevelt ordered 120,000 people of Japanese descent, most American citizens, imprisoned in camps.
+Decades later, the government admitted wrongdoing, but the Supreme Courtโ€™s decision had a lasting impact.